p4lang/p4c/docs/JSON_format.md

   built-in rather than a property of the header.
 For this operation, we require 2 parameters.
 The first one follows the same rules as `extract`'s first and only parameter.
-The second one must be of type `expression` (to compute the length in bits of the variable-length field in the header).
+The second one must be of type `expression` (to compute the length in bits of the variable-length field in the header). bmv2 currently requires this expression to evaluate to a multiple of 8.
   - `set`: takes exactly 2 parameters; the first one needs to be of type `field` with the appropriate value.
 The second one can be of type `field`, `hexstr`, `lookahead` or `expression`, with the appropriate value (see